 - Reading all about Rob Zombie after hearing one of his songs on The Matrix’s soundtrack

-- The meaning of Dan’s brother Dave’s tattoos and what Dan and I did in high school English classes (this was, somehow, all one conversation
+- The meaning of Kaitlyn’s brother Dave’s tattoos and what Kaitlyn and I did in high school English classes (this was, somehow, all one conversation

 - How hot air balloons fly and how calories work